Skip to main content

 What will happen next?

-How will having syphilis affect my pregnancy?
+How will having syphilis affect my pregnancy and delivery?

 How will having syphilis affect my baby?